skylight-hq/skylight.digital/pages/toolkits/data-sharing-playbook/06_transferring-data.md

 Data that is open to the public doesn’t require a secure channel for data transfer.
 Some options that might be suited for file transfers are:

 1. Email for small data files
-1. Commercial cloud storage solutions (dropbox, google drive, Microsoft Office OneDrive, etc.) for large data files
+1. Commercial cloud storage solutions (dropbox, google drive, Microsoft Office OneDrive, Amazon AWS, etc.) for large data files
 1. FTP (File Transfer Protocol) for large data files

 ### Zipping on Windows OS